Joseph Ippolito, MD, PhD

 Neuroendocrine prostate cancer (NEPC) is an aggressive, lethal disease that is resistant to conventional therapies.
 Moreover, there is emerging evidence that anti-androgen therapies used to treat conventional prostate adenocarcinoma can elicit a molecular conversion from adenocarcinoma to NEPC.
-My lab has investigated this phenomenon for many years and has elucidated several metabolic pathways that we believe enhance the aggressive characteristics of this disease.
-We are using metabolomics-based methods with stable isotopes, mass spectrometry and NMR in conjunction with new metabolic PET tracers (e.g. [11C] lactate) to identify how these cells utilize nutrients besides glucose and how specific combinations of diet and therapeutics can be used to exploit vulnerabilities in this lethal cancer.
+Ippolito's lab has investigated this phenomenon for many years and has elucidated several metabolic pathways believed enhance the aggressive characteristics of this disease.
+The lab is using metabolomics-based methods with stable isotopes, mass spectrometry and NMR in conjunction with new metabolic PET tracers (e.g. [11C] lactate) to identify how these cells utilize nutrients besides glucose and how specific combinations of diet and therapeutics can be used to exploit vulnerabilities in this lethal cancer.

-For an up to date list of Dr. Ippolito’s publications please see his entry on PubMed.
+For an up to date list of Ippolito’s publications please see his entry on PubMed.